Jodie: I'm determined to reach goal for my sister's wedding

 My boyfriend, Mikey, whisked me off on holiday in September 2015, to swim with dolphins off the coast of Mexico.
 It was such a thrilling experience.
 But when the organiser handed me a souvenir photo of the day, I was shocked.
 There I was, in a tight life jacket and t-shirt, with a huge belly on show.
 I was so disappointed with myself.

 My weight had always fluctuated, especially while I was at university, drinking and eating all the wrong things.
-I’d tried Weight Watchers in the past and knew it worked, but had stopped going to meetings because I thought I could manage my weight on my own.
+I’d tried WW in the past and knew it worked, but had stopped going to meetings because I thought I could manage my weight on my own.

 Living with diabetes